-Do not allow sweat, debris, sebum buildup, or bacteria to clog your teen’s pores.
+Do not allow sweat, debris, sebum buildup, or bacteria to clog your teen's pores.
 Encourage them to use an oil-balancing cleanser to wash their faces morning and night.
-Pristine Glycolic Acid Face Wash reduces blemishes, and oil, and controls sebum production by inhibiting bacterial activity on the skin.
+Pristine Glycolic Acid Face Wash reduces blemishes, oil, and controls sebum production by inhibiting bacterial activity on the skin.
 Simply apply a coin-sized amount to your face and neck while gently rubbing upwards.

-To quench the skin’s thirst and keep it hydrated at all times, your teen should moisturise their skin day and night.
-To maintain a well-balanced skin texture, Serums can lessen excessive dryness or oiliness.
+To quench the skin's thirst and keep it hydrated at all times, your teen should moisturise their skin day and night.
+To maintain a well-balanced skin texture, moisturiser can lessen excessive dryness or oiliness.
 A faster cell turnover is made possible by hydrating the skin, which results in the creation of fresher skin cells.
-All skin types will benefit greatly from the Olamor Niacinamide Face Serum Laybare
+All skin types will benefit greatly from the Niacinamide Face Serum Laybare

 4. Apply Sunscreen

 At any age, it's crucial to protect yourself from the sun.
 Applying SPF every day, even if your kid won't be outside, can help prevent UV ray damage, sunburn, early ageing of the skin, and even lower the risk of skin cancer.
 Your teen needs to use sunscreen every day that is at least SPF 30.

 Lips can lose all of their moisture due to dry conditions, salty foods, and dehydration, leaving them chapped and dry.
 To keep their lips moisturised and nourished, your teen should use lip balm every day.